clearlybaffled/gradle-fortran/README.md

 # Gradle Fortran Plugin

 This plugin adds the ability for gradle to compile native code written in fortran, provided you have either the GNU Fortran or Intel Fortran compilers installed on your system.
+It relies on the older software model method of defining native tool chains (see the [official Gradle documentation](https://docs.gradle.org/current/userguide/native_software.html)).

 ## How to use